bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-03-Spring-Boot-Postgis-Example.markdown

 on conflict do nothing;
 {% endhighlight %}

-The result of this SQL execution will be inserted as many records you define in the array.
+The result of this SQL script execution will be inserted as many records as many elements you define in the array.

-In this script, 'geog' is a geography PostGIS type.
+In this script, 'geog' is a column with the geography PostGIS type.
 The minimal configuration for geography is longitude, latitude, and SRID (Spatial Reference System Identifier).
-Latitude and longitude we should set to the point by calling ST_Point(double, double) function.
+Latitude and longitude are set for the point by calling ST_Point(double, double) function.
-Then need to set SRID via ST_SetSRID and cast to the geography type with '::' or cast operator.
+Then, set SRID via ST_SetSRID and cast to the geography type with '::' or cast operator.

 The next step is setting application properties.